-No other UK logistics company offers such a comprehensive service for the local and international shipping of dangerous goods.
+The UK's most comprehensive service for local and international transport of dangerous goods.

 Dangerous goods are materials or items with hazardous properties which, if not properly controlled, present a potential hazard to human health and safety, infrastructure and/ or their means of transport.